CZ-NIC/knot/doc/reference.rst

 --------

 Path to a server key PEM file which is used for DNS over QUIC communication.
+A non-absolute path of a user specified key file is relative to the :file:`@config_dir@` directory.

 Change of this parameter requires restart of the Knot server to take effect.